I have decided…

 Table 1 has an overview of the prenatal screening tests available in Ontario and how they compare to each other.
 Not all test options are available in all areas.

-Prenatal screening is moving toward results available earlier in pregnancy, allowing expectant couples more time for decision making and access to additional services, integrated prenatal screening (IPS) is no longer available in Ontario.
+Because prenatal screening is moving toward results available earlier in pregnancy, allowing expectant couples more time for decision making and access to additional services, integrated prenatal screening (IPS) is no longer available in Ontario.
 Most centres are now offering enhanced FTS (eFTS).
 This improved test performs better than traditional FTS with a higher detection rate and lower false positive rate. eFTS is expected to be just as good as IPS, but with results available earlier in pregnancy.

-When access to a certified ultrasound site to measure the nuchal translucency is not possible, Serum Integrated Prenatal Screening (SIPS) may be offered.
+When access to a certified ultrasound site to measure the nuchal translucency is not possible, serum-only prenatal screening may be offered.
 The type and timing of serum-only screening is dependent on where you live.

 An ultrasound is recommended for all pregnant persons at about 18-20 weeks of pregnancy to look at the baby’s growth and anatomy, regardless of prenatal screening results.
 While most babies are born healthy, 1 in 25 babies in Canada will be born with a difference that may require medical intervention.
 It is important to remember that no test can detect every type of congenital anomaly.